AlexJozwicki/fluo/README.md

 ### Differences with Flux

-Reflux has refactored Flux to be a bit more dynamic and be more Functional Reactive Programming (FRP) friendly:
+Fluo has refactored Flux to be a bit more dynamic and be more Functional Reactive Programming (FRP) friendly:

 * The singleton dispatcher is removed in favor for letting every action act as dispatcher instead.
 * Because actions are listenable, the stores may listen to them.
 Stores don't need to have big switch statements that do static type checking (of action types) with strings
 * Stores may listen to other stores, i.e. it is possible to create stores that can *aggregate data further*, similar to a map/reduce.
-* `waitFor` is replaced in favor to handle *serial* and *parallel* data flows:
+* `waitFor()` is replaced in favor to handle *serial* and *parallel* data flows:
  * **Aggregate data stores** (mentioned above) may listen to other stores in *serial*
  * **Joins** for joining listeners in *parallel*
-* *Action creators* are not needed because RefluxJS actions are functions that will pass on the payload they receive to anyone listening to them
+* *Action creators* are not needed because Fluo actions are functions that will pass on the payload they receive to anyone listening to them

 [Back to top](#content)